ADEDARYUR/Sales-Analysis/README.md

-# Sales-Analysis
+# Pizza Sales-Analysis
-I designed a dashboard for Adidas US company to track KPIS like revenue, profit, returns and aslo identified higjh value customers
+An in-depth analysis conducted on the monthly sales performance of a prominent pizza brand
+## Project overview
+The objective of the project was to analyze the sales trends and monthly revenue of the pizza brand